rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 But turning and seeing his disciples, he rebuked Peter and said, Get behind me, Satan!
 For you are not setting your mind on the things of God, but on the things of man. ^0833

-And calling the crowd to him with his disciples, he said to them, If anyone would come after me, let him deny himself and take up his cross and follow me. ^0834
+And he called to him the crowd with his disciples and said to them, If anyone would come after me, let him deny himself and take up his cross and follow me. ^0834

-For whoever would save his life will lose it, but whoever loses his life for my sake and the gospel’s will save it. ^0835
+For whoever would save his life will lose it, but whoever loses his life for my sake and the gospel's will save it. ^0835

-For what does it profit a man to gain the whole world and forfeit his soul? ^0836
+For what does it profit a man to gain the whole world and forfeit his life? ^0836

-For what can a man give in return for his soul? ^0837
+For what can a man give in return for his life? ^0837

 For whoever is ashamed of me and of my words in this adulterous and sinful generation, of him will the Son of Man also be ashamed when he comes in the glory of his Father with the holy angels. ^0838

 And he said to them, Truly, I say to you, there are some standing here who will not taste death until they see the kingdom of God after it has come with power. ^0901